 We cannot commercialize a product candidate until the appropriate regulatory authorities have reviewed and approved the product candidate.
 Even if our current or future product candidates meet safety and efficacy endpoints in pivotal clinical trials, the regulatory authorities may not complete their review processes in a timely manner, or we may not be able to obtain regulatory approval.
 Additional delays may result if an FDA Advisory Committee or other regulatory authority recommends non-approval or restrictions on approval.
 This may include approval of a product candidate for more limited indications than requested or they may impose significant limitations in the form of warnings.
-In addition, we may experience delays or rejections based upon additional government regulator from future legislation or administrative action, or changes in regulatory authority policy during the period of product development, clinical trials and the review process.
+In addition, we may experience delays or rejections based upon additional government regulation from future legislation or administrative action, or changes in regulatory authority policy during the period of product development, clinical trials and the review process.

 Regulatory authorities also may approve a product candidate for more limited indications than requested or they may impose significant limitations in the form of warnings or a REMS.
 These regulatory authorities may require precautions or contra-indications with respect to conditions of use or they may grant approval subject to the performance of costly post-marketing clinical trials.
 In addition, regulatory authorities may not approve the labeling claims that are necessary or desirable for the successful commercialization of any of our product candidates.
 For example, the FDA may disagree that our ongoing and planned Phase 3 trials evaluating D-PLEX100 for the prevention of post-cardiac surgery sternal SSIs and for the prevention of SSIs following abdominal surgery are sufficient to support either NDA submissions seeking approval for the specific indications under evaluation in our ongoing and planned Phase 3 trials or NDA submissions seeking approval for broader indications covering the prevention of SSIs.
 Although we intend to pursue a broad label for D-PLEX100, to date we have not had any discussions with, nor received any feedback from, the FDA with respect to the possibility of pursuing a label broader than the prevention of post-cardiac surgery sternal SSIs or the prevention of SSIs following abdominal surgery.
-Even if the FDA were to agree that these trials were sufficient to support one or more NDA submissions at all.
+Even if the FDA were to agree that these trials were sufficient to support one or more NDA submissions, the FDA may determine that the data from these trials support more narrow indications than we may propose, if the FDA were to approve such NDA submissions at all.
 If the FDA does not agree that our ongoing and planned Phase 3 trials support the submission of an NDA for any indication, we will be required to conduct additional clinical trials to support our proposed indications.
 Any of the foregoing scenarios could materially harm the commercial prospects for our product candidates and materially and adversely affect our business, financial condition, results of operations and prospects.

-Although D-PLEX100 has been granted Qualified Infectious Disease Product designation by the FDA for the prevention of sternal wound infection after cardiac surgery and for the prevention of post-abdominal surgery incisional infection, these designations do not guarantee a shorter FDA review process, or that D-PLEX100 will ultimately be approved by the FDA for any indication.
+Although D-PLEX ${100}$ has been granted Qualified Infectious Disease Product designation by the FDA for the prevention of sternal wound infection after cardiac surgery and for the prevention of post-abdominal surgery incisional infection, these designations do not guarantee a shorter FDA review process, or that D-PLEX ${100}$ will ultimately be approved by the FDA for any indication.